maryiakrautsova/FitDay/README.md

 3. Click on 'Login' button. - ***Expected:***	User is redirected to [Entries Page](https://my.monkkee.com/#/entries).
 Active 'Create an entry' button is present on the toolbar.
 4. In case a modal window is appeared - close it by clicking 'Cancel'. - ***Expected:*** User is redirected to https://my.monkkee.com/#/entries.
 Active 'Create an entry' button is present on the toolbar.
 5. Click on 'Create an entry' button. - ***Expected:***	A modal window with empty text area for input is present.
-5. Input the following text 'Jobs fill your pockets, adventures fill your soul.'. - ***Expected:***	Text is input.
+6. Input any text (example: 'Jobs fill your pockets, adventures fill your soul.'). - ***Expected:***	Text is input.
 Button with emoji = diskette is marked as 'saved' and is inactive.
-6. Click on 'Image' button. - ***Expected:***	'Image Properties' modal window is opened.
+7. Click on 'Image' button. - ***Expected:***	'Image Properties' modal window is opened.
 'Choose File' button is present.
-7. Click on 'Choose File' button.
+8. Click on 'Choose File' button.
 Choose any image (.jpeg format).	 - ***Expected:*** URL with the path to the selected image is present in URL field.
-8. Click on 'OK' button (green highlighted). - ***Expected:***	Text is input.
+9. Click on 'OK' button (green highlighted). - ***Expected:***	Text is input.
 Button with emoji = diskette is marked as 'saved' and is inactive.
-Selected in step 7 image is displayed.
+Selected in step 8 image is displayed.

 ## :yellow_circle: *TC-10.
 User can format existing entry.*
 1. Follow the link: [Login Page](https://my.monkkee.com/#/) - ***Expected:***	Login page is opened.
 Login form is visible.
 'User' and 'Password' fields, 'Login' button are present.
 2. Fill in the following fields: 'User' = cab.look.cab@gmail.com; 'Password' = Password123. - ***Expected:***	Listed fields are filled in with test data.
 3. Click on 'Login' button. - ***Expected:***	User is redirected to [Entries Page](https://my.monkkee.com/#/entries).
 Active 'Create an entry' button is present on the toolbar.
+4. In case a modal window is appeared - close it by clicking 'Cancel'. - ***Expected:*** User is redirected to https://my.monkkee.com/#/entries.
+Active 'Create an entry' button is present on the toolbar.
-4. Click on 'Create an entry' button. - ***Expected:***	A modal window with empty text area for input is present.
+5. Click on 'Create an entry' button. - ***Expected:***	A modal window with empty text area for input is present.
-5. Input the following text 'In the cookie of life, friends are the chocolate chips.'. - ***Expected:***	Text is input.
+6. Input any text (example: 'In the cookie of life, friends are the chocolate chips.'). - ***Expected:***	Text is input.
 Button with emoji = diskette is marked as 'saved' and is inactive.
-6. Click on 'Back to overwiev' button. - ***Expected:***	User is redirected to [Entries Page](https://my.monkkee.com/#/entries).
+7. Click on 'Back to overwiev' button. - ***Expected:***	User is redirected to [Entries Page](https://my.monkkee.com/#/entries).
 Post with text message = 'In the cookie of life, friends are the chocolate chips.' is present and is the last one.
-7. Click on entry which contains text 'In the cookie of life, friends are the chocolate chips.'. - ***Expected:***	Entry which contains text 'In the cookie of life, friends are the chocolate chips.' only is displayed.
+8. Click on entry which contains text input in step 6. - ***Expected:***	Entry which contains text input in step 6 only is displayed.
-8. Click on the text on entry. - ***Expected:***	Toolbar manu for formatting is displayed.
+9. Click on the text of entry. - ***Expected:***	Toolbar manu for formatting is displayed.
-9. Select the whole text message.
+10. Select the whole text message.
 Click on 'Bold' button. - ***Expected:***  Text Entry is in bold.